chmakorkrich/chmakorkrich/README.md

 </div>

 * 🌱 I'm currently learning Computer Networking, Penetration Testing.
-* 💻 I want to become a great person, and also to be good at Cyber Security field!.
+* 💻 I want to become a great person, and also to be good at Cyber Security field!